Saint-Mesmin, Dordogne

 Saint-Mesmin ([sɛ̃ mɛmɛ̃]; Limousin: Sent Maimin) is a commune in the Dordogne department in Nouvelle-Aquitaine in southwestern France.

 Geography

 The commune is located in the north-east corner of the Dordogne department, on a hill above the river Auvézère.
 The village is located 42 km north-east of Périgueux.
 The area consists of forests and farmland.

 History

 From the creation of the departments in 1790 Saint-Mesmin was first included in the Corrèze department.
 Three years later in 1793 it joined the Dordogne department.

 Population

 The largest population that the census recorded was 1,168 in 1886.
-Since World War I, the population has gradually been declining.
+Since World War I, the population has gradually been declining until it reached its lowest point in 2009.